karlkoorna/tweaky/README.md

 ## Usage

 Tweaks are defined by INI files stored in a category folder (including its subfolders) in the Tweaky folder next to the executable.
-Included tweaks must be manually copied from the `Tweaks` folder to the `Tweaky` folder next to the executable.
+Included tweaks must be manually copied from `Tweaks/` to `Tweaky/` next to the executable.

 Example: